 Experiential Activities

-- Applying new learning in real time
+- Applying new learning concepts in real-time scenarios

 Extending the Value of Training

-- Describing a variety of blended and supportive tools and activities
+- Describing a variety of blended and supportive tools and activities available

-- Deciding when to use tools: before, during or after training for back-on-the-job application
+- Deciding when to use tools: before, during, or after training for back-on-the-job application

 Evaluating Training

-- Considering evaluation questions
+- Considering important evaluation questions for assessment

 Facilitating Presentations and Activities

-- Receiving feedback
+- Receiving constructive feedback from peers and facilitators

 Closing Activities